-sudoers uses time stamp files for credential caching.
-Once a user has been authenticated, the time stamp is updated and the user may then use sudo without a password for a short period of time (5 minutes unless overridden by the timeout option).
-By default, sudoers uses a tty-based time stamp which means that there is a separate time stamp for each of a user's login sessions.
+sudoers uses per-user time stamp files for credential caching.
+Once a user has been authenticated, a record is written containing the uid that was used to authenticate, the terminal session ID, and a time stamp (using a monotonic clock if one is available).
+The user may then use sudo without a password for a short period of time (5 minutes unless overridden by the timeout option).
+By default, sudoers uses a separate record for each tty, which means that a user's login sessions are authenticated separately.
 The tty_tickets option can be disabled to force the use of a single time stamp for all of a user's sessions.